First Measurement of Charged Current Muon Neutrino-Induced $K^+$ Production on Argon using the MicroBooNE Detector

 Figure \ref{fig:kpikmuDG} shows the reconstructed daughter track length distribution of the $K^{+}$ candidates selected in MicroBooNE data, including the event shown in Fig. \ref{fig:evd}.
 The stacked histogram shows the expected daughter track length distribution from the MicroBooNE BNB simulation.
-Due to the two-body decay nature of the $K^+$ branching ratios analyzed in this letter, the resulting mono-energetic $\mu^+$ ($\pi^+$) provides a powerful discriminant, as it leads to a fixed track length that can be measured with high accuracy and is not present in background events.
-The expected track length for $\mu^+$ and $\pi^+$ accumulates around 53 cm and 30 cm, respectively.
+Due to the two-body decay nature of the $K^+$ branching ratios analyzed in this letter, the resulting monoenergetic $\mu^+$ ($\pi^+$) provides a powerful discriminant, as it leads to a fixed track length that can be measured with high accuracy and is not present in background events.
+The expected track length for $\mu^+$ ($\pi^+$) accumulates around 53 cm (30 cm).
 The $K^{+}$ candidates selected by the BDT selection in Fig. \ref{fig:kpikmuDG} (red triangles) exhibit a pile-up in the region compatible with $K^{+}$ decay.

 To evaluate the accuracy of the background modeling, two sideband regions were defined using a 2-dimensional distribution of the BDT classifier score versus daughter track length.
 A far sideband region is defined to include tracks with low BDT classifier scores (BDT $<$ 0) and track lengths less than 40 cm.
 A near sideband region selects tracks with BDT classifier scores close to the signal region (BDT $<$ 0.41) and across all track length ranges, but excludes tracks in the far sideband region.
-The data/MC comparisons of the near and far sidebands show agreement within uncertainties for the reconstructed kinematic variables such as $K^{+}$ candidate track length, $\phi$ (azimuthal angle around the beam direction), and $\theta$ (angle of the track with respect to the beam direction).
-The agreement with the data suggests that the simulation is able to adequately model the background in the cross section extraction.
+The data/MC comparisons of the near and far sidebands show agreement for reconstructed kinematic variables such as $K^{+}$ candidate track length, $\phi$ (azimuthal angle around the beam direction), and $\theta$ (angle of the track with respect to the beam direction).
+For the $K^+$ candidate track length data/MC comparison, $\chi^2/\text{ndf}$ values (including statistical uncertainties) of 16.87/24 and 17.93/24 were obtained for the near and far sidebands.
+The agreement with the data suggests that the simulation is able to adequately model the background in the cross-section extraction.
 More information about the sideband comparisons is provided in the Supplemental Material \cite{suppmat}.